TrecApps/TcAnagame/README.md

 ./TcAnagame/{Folder Contents}
 ./{Dependency Name}/{Copied Folders} (Check the dependency sub-sections for what "Dependency Name" should be...

+Note: FreeType has a slightly different Procedure than the other dependencies

 #### GLFW

 This Dependency is used to ensure that OpenGL can be used in a Windowed-Environment